-About 3,000 kindergarten-age children in 20 different cities participated in the study, which was released this week by The Journal of Pediatrics.
+About 3,000 kindergarten-age children in 20 different cities participated in the study, which was released by The Journal of Pediatrics.
 Its findings add to previous concerns about soda consumption with regard to everything from fragile bones to obesity.
 Soft drink consumption has even been linked to depression and unstable behavior in adolescents.

 Check your refrigerator: does it contain soft drinks intended for your kids?
 If so, now is the time to wean your children off daily soda consumption.

 - Let the soda run out.
 When it’s all gone, don’t buy any more.

 - Replace soda with healthful drinks.
 Chilled water and milk are best for kids.
 Even fruit juice is too sugary.

 - Make sweet drinks, like soda, flavored milk, and fruit juice, be only occasional treats.
 Notice that “occasional” isn’t “once a day.”
 Even one soda a day has ill effects on kids’ behavior.